Overview

 Consent step

-This step contains a screen to collect US end users' privacy consent for Onfido.
-It contains the consent language required when you offer your service to US users as well as links to Onfido's policies and terms of use.
-This is an optional screen.
+This step contains the consent language required when you offer your service to US users, as well as links to Onfido's policies and terms of use.
+For applicants created with a location

 The user must click "Accept" to move past this step and continue with the flow.
 The content is available in English only, and is not translatable.

-This step doesn't automatically inform Onfido that the user has given their consent.
-At the end of the SDK flow, you still need to set the API parameter privacy_notices_read_consent_given
+Note: This step does not automatically inform Onfido that the user has given their consent:

-If you choose to disable this step, you must incorporate the required consent language and links to Onfido's policies and terms of use into your own application's flow before your end user starts interacting with the Onfido SDK.
+If you choose to disable Onfido’s SDK Consent step, you must still incorporate the required consent language and links to Onfido's policies and terms of use into your own application's flow before your users start interacting with the Onfido SDK.

 For more information about this step, and how to collect user consent, please visit Onfido Privacy Notices and Consent.